web-platform-tests/wpt/docs/writing-tests/testharness.md

 Test runners will execute the test for each variant specified, appending the corresponding content attribute value to the URL of the test as they do so.

-There are two utility scripts in that work well together with variants, `/common/subset-tests.js` and `/common/subset-tests-by-key.js`, where a test that would otherwise have too many tests to complete inside the timeout can be split up in ranges of subtests.
+`/common/subset-tests.js` and `/common/subset-tests-by-key.js` are two utility scripts that work well together with variants, allowing a test to be split up into subtests in cases when there are otherwise too many tests to complete inside the timeout.
 For example:

 ```html
 <!doctype html>